Find an Answer

-Unfortunately, we cannot override a setting that is implemented by an IT department or firewall.
+We cannot override a setting that is implemented by your IT department or firewall.
 However, we would be more than happy to provide your IT Department with the information they need to make sure our servers are white-listed on your side.
-Please contact support at 1-800-441-3453 or email@example.com for more details.
+Please contact support for more details.

 Your browser window must stay open during an upload.
 You are free to minimize the browser.
 However, if you close the browser, you will cancel your upload.